 If a student does not comply with requirements or obstructs the functioning of the class, the instructor may initiate an administrative drop.
 The instructor must record circumstances.
 The approval of the Provost is required.
-Prior to a decision, the VPAA will consult with the student and other parties as appropriate.
-Appeals go to the Academic Committee and the VPAA.
-Serious cases of misconduct will be referred to the Student Life Committee for appropriate action.
+Prior to a decision, the Provost will consult with the student and other parties as appropriate.
+Appeals go to the Academic Committee and the Provost, in that order.
+Serious cases of misconduct will be referred to the Student Life Committee for appropriate institutional action.